The Bankrate promise

 AHFA Step Up down payment assistance

-Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance equal to 3.5 percent for an FHA loan and 3 percent for a conventional loan.
+Along with the 30-year mortgage, AHFA’s Step Up program includes the option for down payment assistance of up to 4 percent or $10,000, whichever is less.
 The assistance funds are available through a 10-year second mortgage.
 You’ll be able to pay for both loans with a single payment each month.
 To qualify, you must be eligible for (and participating in) the Step Up first mortgage program.

 AHFA Affordable Income Subsidy Grant

-AHFA’s Affordable Income Subsidy Grant provides a grant of up to 1 percent of your mortgage to help you pay for closing costs.
-The grant is only available to those obtaining an HFA Advantage conventional loan, not an FHA loan.
+AHFA’s Affordable Income Subsidy Grant provides a grant of .5 or 1 percent of your mortgage, depending on your income.
+The grant is only available to those obtaining an HFA Advantage conventional loan.
 You can combine the grant with the Step Up down payment assistance, as well as a mortgage credit certificate, to maximize your savings.

 Other Alabama homebuyer assistance programs

 In addition to a competitive mortgage rate and down payment assistance, AHFA also offers a mortgage credit certificate (MCC) to first-time homebuyers.